prernads/Titanic-Survival-Prediction/README.md

 Model Evaluation: Assessing the performance of the models through metrics like accuracy, precision, recall, and F1-score.
 Utilizing techniques like cross-validation to avoid overfitting.

 Visualization: Visualizing the results and insights from the analysis using matplotlib.

+Contribute: You are welcome to contribute to this project by improving the models, exploring additional features, or enhancing the documentation.